We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 checks on registrars whose returns have not been received by the fourth working day after the end of each week

-Once on the database, the data are passed through a series of validation processes which are carried out automatically with any inconsistencies highlighted.
+Once on the database, the data are passed through a series of validation processes that are carried out automatically with any inconsistencies highlighted.
 Simple validations include examination of dates or employment status to ensure that they are likely.
-More complicated validations include checks for consistency between dates of birth, death and registration, or between age and marital status.
+More complicated validations include checks for consistency between dates of birth, death and registration or between age and marital status.

-All deaths accepted onto the database that need routine coding are identified and coded as required by the Survey and Life Events Processing Branch (SALEP).
+All deaths accepted onto the database that need routine coding are identified and coded as required by the Life Events Processing Branch (LEP).
 The detailed routine coding falls into five main areas:

 postcoding to give usual residence of deceased